HWTeng-Teaching/202402-Financial-Econometrics/HW_ch11.12/HW_CH011.12.cd.md

 This estimation process yields consistent estimators for the wage equation parameters.
 The standard errors from the second stage OLS estimation are not correct, as the error variance
 $\sigma_1^2=var(e_1)$ is not correctly computed.

+### 11.12(d)
+### Other than the identification condition in part (b), are there any other conditions that must be met so that we can confidently use the estimation procedure in part (c)?
+What are those conditions?